-Place 2.5 cups of powdered sugar in a large mixing bowl and add peanut butter mixture.
+Place 2.5 cups of powdered sugar in a large mixing bowl and add the peanut butter mixture.

 Powdered sugar can be really hard to get just right with its fluffy nature.
 Beat the sugar and peanut butter until combined well.

-You can adjust the consistency up a little bit, adding a few tablespoons of sugar at a time if needed to smooth out.
+You can adjust the consistency slightly, adding a few tablespoons of sugar at a time if needed to smooth out.